borismus/lightning/README.md

 ### Done

+- Better headshot
+- Use directories from configuration file.
 - Run through optimizer before deploy?
 - Check all assets for posts, make them inline if needed.
 - Analytics